ToshioCP/Gtk4-tutorial/gfm/sec2.md

 ## Installing Fedora 34 with gnome-boxes

-The last part of this section is about Gnome40.
+The last part of this section is about Gnome40 and gnome-boxes.
 Gnome 40 is a new version of Gnome desktop system.
 And Gtk4 is installed in the distribution.
 See [Gnome 40 website](https://forty.gnome.org/) first.

 *However, Gnome40 is not necessary to compile and run Gtk4 applications.*

-There are only three choices at present.
+There are six choices at present.

   - Gnome OS
   - Arch Linux
-  - Fedora 34+
+  - Fedora 35
-  - openSUSE
+  - openSUSE Tumbleweed
-  - Ubuntu 21.04+
+  - Ubuntu 21.10

-I've tried installing Fedora 34 with gnome-boxes.

-There are two ways to install them.

-- Install them to a hard disk.
-This is a usual installation.
-- Install them to a virtual machine.

-I've chosen the second way.
+  - Debian bookworm

-I've tried installing Fedora 34 with gnome-boxes.
+I've installed Fedora 34 with gnome-boxes.
 My OS was Ubuntu 21.04 at that time.
 Gnome-boxes creates a virtual machine in Ubuntu and Fedora will be installed to that virtual machine.